 - an engineer sent to site to fit part and get charge point working

 It is not always the case that this takes weeks, but it can do, and in the meantime the charger is not online and available.

-ChargePlace Scotland is a national collaboration, to provide the very best experience for drivers.
-It is a partnership of Transport Scotland, ChargePlace Scotland, power companies, Charge Point owners, their maintenance suppliers, and drivers.
+ChargePlace Scotland is a national collaboration, to provide the very best experience and public access for all drivers.
+It is a partnership of Charge Point owners, Transport Scotland, ChargePlace Scotland, power companies, their maintenance suppliers, and drivers.
 We will continue to play our part in keeping the network operating efficiently and drivers moving.